andreterceiro/dio-kotlin--introduction-to-nosql-databases/README.md

 Is a databas system that stores the information **in memmory**, used to **cache** as example.
 Speed is a characteristics of Redis.

 ![redis characteristics](images/redis-characteristics.png)

+When the teacher talked about the flexible data structure, she talked about the capacity of Redis to store an array, a string or a number as example.